Service stripe: United States Navy, U.S. Marine Corps, and U.S. Coast Guard

 A red U.S. Navy service stripe, denoting four years of service.

 For the U.S. Navy, Marine Corps, and Coast Guard, service stripes are given to service members for every four years of service.

 Color

 The U.S. Navy authorizes gold service stripes for those sailors with over twelve cumulative years' of service.
-Until June 2019, the service had to have been free of disciplinary action in the U.S. Navy and U.S. Navy Reserve.
+Until June 2019, the service member had to have been free of disciplinary action in the U.S. Navy and U.S. Navy Reserve.
 During the period when that rule was in effect, in cases where a disciplinary infraction had occurred, the sailor was not denied a service stripe but simply was authorized the standard red stripe design only.

 Like the U.S. Navy, the U.S. Coast Guard authorizes gold and red service stripes, however the color in the case of the latter does not depend on time in service, but rather on rank: Junior enlisted personnel (i.e. those in paygrades E-1 to E-6) wear red service stripes, whereas chief petty officers (i.e. those in paygrades E-7 to E-9) wear gold service stripes.